-Endorse the draft bidding documents for onward disposal, with or without revisions.
+Endorse the draft bidding documents for onward disposal, with or without revisions

-3.3.18 Approvals Required
+3.3.18.
+Approvals required

-Use Standard Procurement Form (SPF) 2 (see annexure 10) to obtain the approval from the relevant competent authority under Rule 14 of SPPR, 2010-Amended 2013 for the bidding documents, prior to issuing bidding documents or the publication of any invitation to bid notice.
+Use Standard Procurement Form (SPF) 2 (see annexure 10) to obtain the approval from the relevant competent authority for the bidding documents, prior to issuing bidding documents or the publication of any invitation to bid notice.